JonathanTreffler/backblaze-personal-wine-container/README.md

 1. The Installation is done 🎉

-1. Buy a license for your Computer/Server in the Backblaze Dashboard, just like for a normal Windows/Mac installation
+1. Buy a license for your Computer in the Backblaze Dashboard, just like for a normal Windows/Mac installation

 ## Troubleshooting